TzuriLabs/awesome-cyber-security/README.md

 - [Insider PhD](https://www.youtube.com/@InsiderPhD) - Bug bounty tutorials and tips for beginners in cybersecurity.
 - [With Sandra](https://www.youtube.com/@WithSandra) - Cybersecurity career advice and practical hacking tutorials.
 - [Unix Guy](https://www.youtube.com/@UnixGuy) - Tutorials on Linux, Unix systems, and security.

-### Cyber Security Learning Platforms

-- [HackTheBox Academy](https://academy.hackthebox.com) - A learning platform by HackTheBox offering structured courses on hacking and cybersecurity skills.
-- [TryHackMe](https://tryhackme.com) - An interactive site where users can learn and practice cybersecurity with hands-on labs and challenges.
-- [Portswigger Web Security Learning](https://portswigger.net/web-security/learning-paths) - A resource that teaches web security through guided learning paths and interactive labs focused on real-world vulnerabilities.
-- [CyberDefenders](https://cyberdefenders.org/) - A platform providing blue team (defense) challenges and training for cybersecurity professionals.
-- [CryptoHack](https://cryptohack.org/) - A platform focused on cryptography challenges, helping users learn and practice breaking cryptographic systems.
-- [Pwnable](https://pwnable.tw/) - A site with reverse engineering and binary exploitation challenges designed to improve hacking skills.
-- [PwnCollege](https://pwn.college/) - An educational platform offering courses on cybersecurity, with a focus on binary exploitation and advanced topics.
-- [Crackmes](https://crackmes.one/) - A community-driven platform where users can solve reverse engineering challenges (crackmes) to enhance their skills.

 ### CTF Platforms